 If you live in an area where there aren’t many jobs, you may find yourself stuck doing something you hate.
 But if you freelance, you can work wherever and whatever you’d like.
 Additionally, You can travel the world while working remotely if you’re a digital nomad.
 There’s no commute, you save gas money, and you can avoid traffic.
 Plus, you won’t have to deal with co-workers.

-Advantages of Freelancing is Better Work-life Balance
+The advantages of Freelancing is Better Work-life Balance

 Working as a freelancer gives you more flexibility over your schedule.
 Because you decide when you work and how much you work, you can carve out time for yourself and your family and still meet deadlines.
 Plus, you won’t feel guilty about taking breaks throughout the day.